 William E.C.
 Parker

-Mr. Parker continues to help clients resolve all aspects of complex family and estate law matters.
+Mr. Parker resolves all aspects of complex Family and Estate Law disputes.

-Mr. Parker also acts as a Mediator and is a qualified Family Law Arbitrator.
-Bill enjoys most aiding and seeing Clients move through and beyond personal family challenges.
-Mr. Parker graduated from Queen’s University Law School at Kingston, where he was awarded the Charles R. Webster Scholarship for academic and athletic achievement.
-He was called to the Bar of Ontario in 1994, after articling at a major Toronto law firm.
+Mr. Parker also mediates and arbitrates disputes as a Mediator and an Ontario Family Law Arbitrator.
+He is dedicated to seeing Clients move through and beyond personal family challenges.
+Mr. Parker graduated from Queen’s University Law School at Kingston, having been awarded the Charles R. Webster Scholarship for academic and athletic achievement.
+He was called to the Bar of Ontario in 1994, after working at a major Toronto law firm.

-Mr. Parker advocates and assists Clients in all facets of Family, Estate and Trust law matters.
-Mr. Parker litigates Family, Divorce and Estate litigation matters where necessary.
-He routinely negotiates resolutions in Family Law and Estate matters, in a Collaborative Process or in the traditional legal model, as well.
-He also helps clients as a Family Law Mediator, an Estate Mediator or Arbitrator, solving or determining disputes among separated spouses and disgruntled Trustees and Beneficiaries.
+Mr. Parker advocates for and helps Clients in all facets of Family, Estate and Trust law matters.
+Mr. Parker routinely litigates Family, Divorce and Estate litigation matters.
+He regularly negotiates resolutions in Family Law and Estate matters, in a Collaborative Process or in the traditional legal model.
+He also helps clients as a Family Law and Estate Mediator and Arbitrator, solving or determining disputes among separated spouses and Trustees and Beneficiaries.

 - He left her.
 She asked for support.
 When it wasn’t forthcoming in a reasonable manner, she commenced proceedings.
 He defended.
 He swore he earned approximately $60,000 per year.
 Little happened.
 She changed lawyers.
 Mr. Parker obtained an Order that he obtain a proper income report and a valuation of his business.
 He didn’t deliver any report as ordered.
 They brought a Motion for interim support, seeking a finding of income of more than ten times the husband’s sworn statement on which to base child and spousal support.
 An income report was eventually produced.
 The husband then took the position his income for support purposes was $200,000.
 They continued and argued.
 The Court found the husband’s income to be $557,000, and ordered the resulting support for the parties’ children and the wife.